Master KG: 2017–2020: Skeleton Move (2018)

 In December 2019, Master KG released the song "Jerusalema", featuring Nomcebo Zikode.
 In mid-2020, it went viral online, charting internationally and spawning a remix with Burna Boy.
 The video of "Jerusalema" was taken down on YouTube on the late hours of 5 August 2020, but was restored on the following day.
 The song earned him the MTV Europe Music Awards, NJR Music Awards in France, Feather Awards, and African Muzik Magazine Awards.
+The song Jerusalem also caused a stir after nomcebo zikode claimed it's her song whereas she was featured on it and it caused misunderstanding between the two when nomcebo wanted more percentage of the royalties.